leddoo/rug/main.md

 todo:
+- segment batching.
+    - update simd.rs & use `.mul()`.
+    - put `shift` into simd.rs as shift_lanes_up.
+    - separate zero length segments.
+- command buffer.
+    - get high level overview:
+        - what's the user api?
+        - what does renderer do?
+        - what does renderer need to go fast?
+        - how to control parallelization?
+    - path builder: explicit vs implicit?
-- clean up:
+        - memory allocation?
-    - get rid of `crate::float`? or at least make it fast.
-    - rasterizer interface.
+    - transforms?
+        - well, can't apply immediately, because strokes.
+        - thinking "stateful" ~ transform command.
+        - could also store transforms in an array, then store transform index with every command.
+        - depends on usage. stateful is simpler. don't know if we need random access.
 - simplify stroker (single path walk).

-- optimization:
+optimization:
-    - segment batching.
-    - try 4 wide fill_mask.
 - align rasterizer mask.
 - large paths.
+    - accumulate_runs.
+    - fill_mask: remove alpha pruning, solid fill only for runs (accumulate_runs makes sure runs are long enough).
+    - try global boundary fragment rasterization with per-tile binning/sorting and delta_out/winding_in.
+    - what does blend2d do?

+stuff:
+- get rid of `crate::float`? or at least make it fast.
+- try 4 wide fill_mask.
+    - maybe not.
+    - 2 vectors should help with ipc.
+    - but maybe 4x2 for better work efficiency.
-- features:
+        - first align masks.
+        - then determine work efficiency.
+        - and estimate gains from going 4x2.
 - circular & elliptic arcs.
 - stroke: round, miter, square.
+- rasterizer interface?

 stuff:
 - multi-threading.